NeilWJames/simple-taxonomy-refreshed/docs/example.md

 Whilst you can create a second custom taxonomy with similar parameters and use the export/import migration capabilities, this will not move any term usages across.

-A tool (Rename Taxonomy Slug) has been provided for that purpose only.
+A tool (Rename Taxonomy Slug) has been provided for just that purpose.

 ![Rename Taxonomy Slug](../images/RenameTaxSlug.png)

-You select the taxonomy to be changed and it shows you existing values.
+You select the taxonomy to be changed and it shows you its existing values.
 Enter the new slug name.

 Because the query_var and rewrite slug are closely related to the taxonomy slug, these are displayed and are optionally updatable here.

-Since the rewrite option was not defined with this basic example, it is not shown on this screen.
+Because the rewrite option was not defined with this basic example, it is not shown on this example screen.

 ![New Slug Entered](../images/RenamedSlug.png)